Last updated

 Edit

-Automated Market Makers (AMMs) are smart contracts that provide liquidity in the XRP Ledger's decentralized exchange.
-Each AMM holds a pool of two assets and enables users to swap between them at an exchange rate set by a formula.
+Automated Market Makers (AMMs) provide liquidity in the XRP Ledger's decentralized exchange.
+Each AMM holds a pool of two assets.
+You can swap between the two assets at an exchange rate set by a formula.

-• Redeem their LP Tokens for a share of the assets in the AMM's pool, including fees collected.
+• Redeem their LP tokens for a share of the assets in the AMM pool, including fees collected.

-• Vote to change the AMM's fee settings.
-The votes are weighted based on how many LP Tokens the voters hold.
+• Vote to change the AMM fee settings, each vote weighted by how many LP tokens the voter holds.

-• Bid some of their LP Tokens to receive a temporary discount on the AMM's trading fees.
+• Bid some of their LP tokens to receive a temporary discount on the AMM trading fees.

 How the AMM Works

-When users want to trade in the decentralized exchange, their Offers and Cross-Currency Payments can automatically use AMMs to complete the trade.
+When you want to trade in the decentralized exchange, your Offers and Cross-Currency Payments can automatically use AMMs to complete the trade.
 A single transaction might execute by matching Offers, AMMs, or a mix of both, depending on what's cheaper.

 The AMM also charges a percentage trading fee on top of the exchange rate.